Turning Loneliness into a Meaningful Solitude

 Those are the moments that, when remembered, tend to define solitude as the most precious part of being spiritual.
 Indeed, that discovery of divine in ourselves can't be matched with any form of socializing, no matter how loaded with excitements.

 Before some of you may become tempted to see a "lone wolf" mentality behind all this, I can assure you that such an image would be very far from the truth.
 It happens while I am waiting in long lineups in stores that I almost make friends with strangers; or during my walks in my favorite park-forest I may stop a dog-walker to compliment the dog, and then the conversation veers off to everything else but dogs, ending up with an obvious both-sided temptation to exchange the phone numbers.

 O.K., I forgot to say it -- I am not talking about good looking female dog-walkers.
 I am a one-woman-man, no matter how much I like complimenting ladies of all looks and ages, in absence or presence of my wife who actually appreciates the way I treat her gender.
 Should I also say that she is not an insecure wife?

 Bringing Our Soul Home

 Time spent in my solitude has taught me many things about socializing.
 One of those more important truisms is about solitude adding to capacity for enjoying company of others.
 Experiencing others from that platform of sincere embracing the totality of my own humanness, I don't expect them to give me something that I might refuse to give myself.

 Being enough of a company to myself during solitude helps me to accept them as well.
-When we give our intimate reality a freedom to be, without brutal suppressions of what we don't want to face about ourselves - then it stretches over everyone else.
+When we give our intimate reality a freedom to be, without brutal suppression of what we don't want to face about ourselves -- then it stretches over everyone else.